themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 ## Market Outlook for 2026

-The evidence for a bearish outlook is strong.
+The evidence points to a bearish tilt in market sentiment.

 Liquidity risk remains high and could drive further deleveraging.
 A stronger dollar and rising interest rates will likely continue to weigh on non-yielding assets like precious metals.
 If the trend continues, gold could retest its recent low near $4,180.